umami-software/website/content/features.md

 ## Privacy-focused

-Umami does not collect any personally identifiable information so it is GDPR and CCPA compliant.
-No cookie notices are needed because Umami does not use cookies.
+Umami does not collect any personally identifiable information and anonymizes all data collected.

 ## Open-source